devrel-workshop/101-AI-and-py/docs/notebook.md

  --volume attendee-$STUDENT_ID-data@GRA:/workspace/attendee:RW:cache \
  --volume https://github.com/devrel-workshop/101-AI-and-py.git:/workspace/101-ai-lab-sources:RO
 ```
-  - Connect to the created Notebook
+  - Connect to the created Notebook when its status is `RUNNING`
+    - to get the URL: `ovhai notebook list`
   - launch the initialisation script: `/workspace/101-ai-lab-sources/init_ai_env.sh`
   - open the Notebook `/workspace/attendee/rock-paper-scissors.ipynb`
   - follow the instructions in the notebook